-If you have any questions about your data or the way in which we treat your privacy, or if you want to exercise the rights referred to above, you can send an email to the DPO via email@example.com.
+If you have any questions about your data or the way in which we treat your privacy, or if you want to exercise the rights referred to above, you can fill in the web form below or send an email to the DPO via email@example.com.
 As soon as possible after receipt of your request, we will inform you about the handling of your request.

 The recipients of your data